msakrejda/bitrotincarnate/source/_posts/2013-08-27-tuple-flensing-treating-postgres-corruption-part-i.markdown

 ```

 Postgres is written defensively, but if its data is scrambled badly
-enough, it will stil occasionly wig out.
+enough, it will still occasionally wig out.
 With luck, it will recover in
 a few seconds and you can continue treating the corruption, but
 subsequent attempts to read the affected pages are likely to cause
 repeat crashes.
 This means that any PL/pgSQL functions that rely on